Buni42/pygame-platformer/README.md

 # This is my second game with pygame.
-# It is a platformer with a terrible gameplay.
+# It is a platformer with an ok gameplay.